 An annual conference is held to present topics of interest and recent research to the mentasl health community that serves the needs of this young populaion and their families.
 The conference is of interest to general medical practitioners, paediatricians, nurses, social workers, educators/psycho-educators, occupational and speech therapists, psychologists and psychiatrists working with infants and very young children.

-This year the 22nd Annual Infant Conference will be held on Friday, November 14th, 2014.
-To receive more information, jennifer [dot] simoneau [at] muhc [dot] mcgill [dot] ca (CLICK HERE).
+This year the 23rd Annual Infant Conference will be held on Friday, November 13th, 2015.
+The program schedule is available here or psychiat [dot] division [at] muhc [dot] mcgill [dot] ca (click here) for more information.